 This is an important error in Science, Evolution and Creationism since Americans have a right to expect that the National Academies can define the proper magisterium of science.
 Instead, the National Academies, like NCSE, has taken the easy way out by redefining science as that field of study that is not in conflict with the religious views of Francis Collins and Ken Miller.

-1. The books was produced by a committee headed by Fancisco Ayala.
+1. The book was produced by a committee headed by Fancisco Ayala.

 2. Who appointed Collins and Miller to be the flame carriers for evolution?